mplibunao/readit/README.md

 #### CI

-Currently, I'm still using `docker-compose` to run my tests.
-But I'm kinda partial to migrating it out of docker as well due to 2 reasons:
+At first I was using `docker-compose` to run my tests but decided to migrate it out of docker as well due to 2 reasons:

 1. It's hard to cache docker layers with a monorepo